-WPD will require unrestricted 24 hour access to and egress from the substation.
-Wherever possible, it shall be located in such a way that it avoids the need for WPD personnel to pass through any external perimeter fence/ security controls.
-Where present however, site access gates and the like are to be provided with a dual locking facility, incorporating aWPD substation security lock.
+WPD will require unrestricted 24 hour access to and egress from the switchgear enclosure.
+Wherever possible, the WPD substation shall be located in such a way that it avoids the need for WPD personnel to pass through any external perimeter fence/ security controls.
+Where present however, site access gates and the like are to be provided with a dual locking facility, incorporating a WPD substation security lock.

-The substation shall be provided with an external access road / safe unloading area as follows:
+The enclosure shall be provided with an external access road / safe unloading area as follows:

-- A surfaced access road between the public highway and substation compound of minimum width of 4.5m wide and designed to accept a minimum axle weight of 11 tonnes\\ - A minimum headroom of 4.5m along the access road\ - A minimum internal radius on corners of 6.0m - A minimum external radius on corners of 13.5m - A maximum gradient of 1:15 - A maximum negotiable concave 'valley' of 48m - A maximum negotiable convex 'crown' to avoid 'grounding out' of 76m - A turning bay/ splay where vehicular access is only possible from one direction\\
+- An access road between the public highway and switchgear enclosure of minimum width of 3.5m wide and designed to accept a minimum axle weight of 11 tonnes. - A minimum headroom of 4m along the access road - A concrete area of minimum dimensions 3.0m x 3.0m on plan directly outside the entrance doors of the enclosure.
+This should be finished with it's top surface 40mm below the finished floor level of the switchroom and should be notionally sloped to discharge surface water away from the building - A turning bay/ splay where vehicular access is only possible from one direction